 If it’s not a feature thing, ecommerce sites are choosing Stripe because is compatible with a wide range of payments, and much cheaper than Paypal in terms of transaction fees.

 - Cheaper Than Paypal: Stripe is cheaper than Paypal for most transactions, which is enough reason in itself to make it a serious contender.
+It costs between 5% – 2.9% plus 20p flat rate for transactions and there are no monthly fees.

 - Easy To Integrate: As integrations go, Stripe is reasonably straightforward.
 However, if you aren’t technically minded, you’ll almost certainly need support to get Stripe functioning effectively on your website.